HOW WE WORK

 What a treatment involves

-Before your appointment, we ask you to fill out a Client Intake Form were we gather information about your dog such as history of injuries, administered medication, exercise routine and why you would like to engage Paws4Paws.
+Before your appointment, we ask you to fill out a client intake form were we gather information about your dog such as your dog’s age, history of injuries, physical capabilities and difficulties, administered medication, exercise routine and why you would like to engage Paws4Paws.

-At our first appointment we will assess your dog’s gait, stance, sit, balance, body awareness and range of motion, as well as conduct a soft tissue analysis to detect any abnormalities that might indicate an injury or a condition such as arthritis or hip dysplasia.
+At our first appointment we will assess your dog’s gait, stance, sit, balance, flexibility, body awareness and range of motion, as well as conduct a soft tissue analysis to detect any abnormalities that might indicate an injury or a condition such as arthritis or hip dysplasia.
 For the remaining appointment we will treat your dog according to our findings.
+An appointment lasts 50 minutes.
 If we suspect a condition other than a soft tissue issue/injury and you do not have a diagnosis yet, we refer you back to your vet for a diagnosis so we can design our treatment plan accordingly.

-You are likely to see subtle changes in your dog’s movement and mobility after the first treatment but it usually takes several treatments to make an effective change to your dog.
+You may see subtle changes in your dog’s movement and mobility after the first treatment but it usually takes several treatments to make effective changes.

 Multimodal approach to your dog’s Recovery and Wellbeing